city41/neo-geo-dev-book/book/04-graphics-overview/index.md

+---
+chapterNumber: 4
-# Graphics Overview
+title: Graphics Overview
+status: rough-draft
+version: 0.0.1
+---

 In the 80s and 90s, memory, integrated circuits and other components of game hardware was quite expensive.
 This expense forced hardware designers to make do with less, and they got creative with how they enabled games to display graphics on the screen.

 Graphics were almost always defined using tiles, which were typically 8x8 or 16x16 chunks of graphics.
 A scene on the screen was built up using these tiles rather than specifying each and every pixel.
 If a game console has a screen resolution of 320x224 and each pixel's color can be chosen using a 16 bit color space, the system would need at least 140 kilobytes of video RAM to store a screen

 <<320 x 224 yields 71,680 pixels, each pixel taking up two bytes (5 bits each for red, green and blue)>>